websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/securing-elasticsearch.md

    If you are on Liferay 7.2 and Elasticsearch 6.x and have a Liferay Enterprise Search subscription, `download <https://customer.liferay.com/downloads>`__ the `Liferay Enterprise Search Security` application.
 Install the LPKG file by copying it into the ``[Liferay Home]/deploy`` folder.
 ```

-On Liferay, security can be configured in the Control Panel or using a configuration file.
-Navigate to *Control Panel* &rarr; *Configuration* &rarr; *System Settings*.
-Find the *Search* category and click on the *X-Pack Security* entry.
-You can enter the property values here, but it's more common to use a configuration file deployed to `[Liferay Home]/osgi/configs`.
 Create a file called

 ```bash
 com.liferay.portal.search.elasticsearch7.configuration.XPackSecurityConfiguration.config
 ```

-The exact contents of the file depend on your X-Pack setup.
-To configure the adapter according to the Elasticsearch setup documented here, populate the file like this (using `PKCS#12` format):
+(or `com.liferay.portal.search.elasticsearch6.configuration.XPackSecurityConfiguration.config` if you are using Elastic Stack 6.x and the `Liferay Enterprise Search Security` application)

+and populate the file like this (`PKCS#12`):

 ```properties
 certificateFormat="PKCS#12"